 - Add ginger-garlic paste and sauté for 2 minutes or until raw smell from ginger and garlic leaves.

-- Add 2-3 tbsp of water and combine.
+- Add 2-3 tablespoon of water and combine.
 Cook the masala until it starts to release oil from the sides.
 Addition of water prevents the masala from burning.
 Repeat the process and cook for 3-4 minutes or until the masala starts to release oil from the sides.

 - Add chicken and salt.
 Sauté until the color of chicken turns from pink to white.